coleifer/peewee/docs/peewee/api.rst

    :param rel: A foreign-key field (``Load(Tweet.user)``) or a back-reference
        (``Load(User.tweets)``) naming the relationship to load.
-   :param query: An ordinary query used to fetch this hop's rows.
+   :param query: An ordinary query used to fetch this relation's rows.
 It must
        select from the related model; build it however you like, and any joined rows come back attached.
 Defaults to a bare select over the related model.
-   :param strategy: How each hop is filtered against its parents:
+   :param strategy: How each relation is filtered against its parents:
        ``PREFETCH_TYPE.WHERE`` (an ``IN`` subquery, the default) or ``PREFETCH_TYPE.JOIN`` (a join against the parent query).
 Use ``JOIN`` for paginated or very large parent queries.